fit-uifs/vtapi/README.txt

  *         related to the effective implementation and access to the metadata in the database.
  *
  * @subsubsection KEYVALUES KeyValues
- * The KeyValue is a basic mechanism of organization metadata in VTApi.
+ * The KeyValue is a basic mechanism of organization metadata in %VTApi.
 It is
  * data structure, which allows you to store metadata into pair <key, value>.
  *
  * Most classes inherit from KeyValues that provides the basic
  * operations needed to manage key-value pairs (associative array), on which
- * the VTApi model is based.
+ * the %VTApi model is based.
 KeyValues class is the crucial to ensure
  * the functionality and generality of the API by the main function next(), which performs
  * most operations of the API, except constructors.
 It performs the database queries similarly to JDBC.
  * It also allows to change the values of object's variables and